 The program provides a variety of learning opportunities encompassed in four tracks: an individual development track, an applied learning track, a leadership community track and a workshop track.
 This engagement will start with the individual track and span over ten months.
 Some workshops will meet in-person at host universities and others will be virtual.

 The Individual Development Track

 Each participant will create and pursue an individual development plan.
-The process includes 360° feedback, a self-assessment, and establishment of personal goals.
+The process includes 360° feedback, a self-assessment, and the establishment of personal goals.
 Individuals will work with an executive coach and receive a number of one-to-one coaching sessions.
-This component supports participants in doing the individual “work on self” that is a critical dimension of the program.
+This component supports participants in doing the individual “work on self” which is a critical dimension of the program.
 To best meet each individual where they are and give them a running start into the development experience, the front end of this program has a heavy focus on the individual development track.
 Initial steps include:

 - Registration and 360° survey

 - MOR coach 360° debrief with the participant with guidance on creating a development plan with goals and applied practices